 Related items

-Projects: Development of induced pluripotent stem cells bank of patients with Familial Mediterranean Fever
+Projects: Development of induced pluripotent stem cell bank of patients with Familial Mediterranean Fever, Study of the molecular mechanisms of familial Mediterranean fever using genetic engineering and functional genomics

 Institutions: Russian-Armenian University